 One person killed in Ottawa Valley crash

-One person has been killed in a single vehicle crash in the Ottawa Valley.
+A 45-year-old woman from Laurentian Valley Township has been killed in a single-vehicle crash in the Ottawa Valley.

 Renfrew County OPP are investigating the crash on Hwy.
-17, between Turcotte Road and Main Street in Cobden early Sunday morning.
+17, between Turcotte Road and Main Street in Cobden, just after 2 a.m.
+Sunday morning.

 Ontario Provincial Police say both occupants were ejected from the vehicle in the crash.